sungsoo-ahn/2025/_posts/2025-04-28-pitfalls-of-evidence-based-ai-policy.md

 These are important and needed points about the limitations of cost and compute thresholds.
 For example, suppose that we are considering substantive regulations that prevent deploying certain models in certain ways.
 In this case, we would need careful cost-benefit analysis and the ability to adapt regulatory criteria over time.
-But it is also important to not let the impractical perfect become the enemy of the practical good.
-Until we have government agencies who are capable of performing high-quality evaluations of AI systems’ risks, cost and compute thresholds may be the only tenable proxy available.
+But until we have government agencies who are capable of performing high-quality evaluations of AI systems’ risks, cost and compute thresholds may be the only tenable proxy available.

-**In the case of process regulation, there is often simply a lack of substantial downside.**
+**In the case of process regulation, there is often a lack of substantial downside.**
 For example, consider policies that require developers to register a system with the government if the development process exceeds a cost or compute threshold.
-Compared to inaction, the upside is a significantly increased ability of the government to monitor frontier models.
+Compared to inaction, the upside is a significantly increased ability of the government to monitor the frontier model ecosystem.
 As for the downside?
 Sometimes certain companies will accidentally be required to do more paperwork than regulators may have intended.
 Compared to the laundry list of societal-scale risks from AI <d-cite key="slattery2024ai"></d-cite>, we can safely say that this risk is practically negligible.

-## We Can Pass Commonsense AI Policies Now
+## We Can Pass Evidence-Seeking Policies Now
-It is crucial to understand the role of process regulation in helping us to get evidence, especially since governments often tend to underinvest in evidence-seeking during institutional design <d-cite key="Stephenson2011InformationAA"></d-cite>.
+It is important to understand the role of process regulation in helping us to get evidence, especially since governments often tend to underinvest in evidence-seeking during institutional design <d-cite key="Stephenson2011InformationAA"></d-cite>.
 In contrast to vague calls for more research, we argue that a truly evidence-based approach to AI policy is one that proactively helps to produce more information.

 <div style="text-align: center; font-size: 1.25em; margin: 20px 10%; line-height: 1.5;">